jkk/formative/README.md

 A field specification is a map with keys corresponding to HTML attributes and the following special keys:

-      :name         - Required name of the field, a keyword or string :label        - Optional display name.
+      :name         - Required name of the field, a keyword or string.
+Use dotted keywords like :foo.bar to represent fields that will parse as nested map values.
+      :label        - Optional display name.
 Auto-generated from :name if not provided
       :type         - Type of the field.
 Defaults to :text.
 See below for